invoice-x/invoice2data/README.md

 For a short tutorial on how to add new templates, see [TUTORIAL.md](TUTORIAL.md).

 Templates are based on Yaml.
-They define one or more keywords to find the right template and regexp for fields to be extracted.
+They define one or more keywords to find the right template, one or more exclude_keywords to further narrow it down and regexp for fields to be extracted.
 They could also be a static value, like the full company name.

 Template files are tried in alphabetical order.